jnockels-sys/green-coding/README.md

 ## Task 1, Calculating Carbon ##

-Familiarise yourself with the [Ecograder](https://ecograder.com/report/Z5RLjMEoIuWaPk1MyWaKFgbX) tool, a free carbon calculator that assesses climate emissions from websites, including their size, coding languge and processing power, providing recommendations.
+Familiarise yourself with the [Ecograder](https://ecograder.com/report/Z5RLjMEoIuWaPk1MyWaKFgbX) tool, a free carbon calculator that assesses climate emissions from websites, including their size, coding language and processing power, providing recommendations.
 As an experiment, find a complex website, for instance the [Guardian homepage](https://www.theguardian.com/uk), which includes interactive functions, renders and rich developement options, and compare this to a much simpler blog post of your choosing.
 A good example is the Barcelona-based [Low <-Tech Magazine](https://solar.lowtechmagazine.com/power), which runs on solar power batteries, and can go offline at times of sustained bad weather.

 Compare the Ecograder reports, what differs?
 What is causing such carbon emission variance?

 ## Task 2 - Minifying Website Design ##

 This GitHub repository includes the scaffold for a website, a HTML file for structure, CSS file for website styling, and a JavaScript file for some interactive website functions.
 To see the website, following [This Link
 ](https://jnockels-sys.github.io/green-coding/).
-Currently, this website scores 50/100 for climate efficiency, much lower than the Guardian's bulkly homepage, though this could be improved.
+Currently, this website scores 50/100 for climate efficiency, much lower than the Guardian's bulky homepage, though this could be improved.
 You are going to collectively raise this result, as much as possible, over the course of this lab.

 #### Group 1 - HTML file ####